DmitroDemchenko/test-task/README.md

 ##### 1.2 Create service account with Editor Role
 ##### 1.3 Generate key in json format and save it as terraform-admin.json in `~/.config/gcloud/`
 ##### 1.4 Go to terraform folder and execute terraform init to initialize plugins
-##### 1.5 Execute terraform apply form terraform folder and waite until cluster will be created in you project
+##### 1.5 Execute terraform apply form terraform folder and wait until cluster will be created in you project
 ##### 1.6 Switch on new cluster
 ###### 1.6.1 Get list of clusters:
 ```